epfl-ada/ada-2022-project-yiyisoda/README.md

 - Yichen: Handling of CMU datasets, analysis of genres.
 - Yinghui: Analysis of gender ratio of crews, age distribution of cast,sentiment adjectives, WordCloud.
 - Sophia: Handling of CMU datasets, analysis of countries/languages.
-- David: Handling of IMDb datasets, extract words around pronouns.
+- David: Handling of IMDb datasets, extract words around pronouns, topic modelling and sentiment analysis on sentences.

 by YiYiSoDa